jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ```

 > - All characters in the pattern must be found in the same order in the matched line.
-> - Use `shopt -s nocasematch` to make this function is case insensitive.
+> - This functions is case insensitive.

 ## string::indexOf